First steps

 Assigning the description for each mobile access key allows you to identify it and understand which integration it is associated with.

-4. To enable the access key, switch on the slide button on the right-hand side.
+4. To enable the access key, switch on the slide button on the left-hand side.

 If you do not need to use the access key, disable it by clicking its slide button.